Reed Community Building Use Rules and Regulations

 Building Fee Schedule:

-$50 Refundable Deposit due on all Building Requests at the time of request
+$50 Refundable Deposit is due at the time of reservation processing.

 Kingston Non-Profit and Kingston Not-For-Profit Organizations: